 Peach is a symbol of love

 Peach is one of the most popular fruit symbols in Chinese culture and it is a symbol of immortality.
-Peaches are also known as the fruit of paradise in many ancient Chinese myths about the eternal gods.
-Peaches are associated with wealth, health, abundance and longevity.
-Peaches are also known as a symbol of love and marriage.
-In China, the “love luck” is often referred to as the “peach blossoms luck”.
+You know peaches are also as the fruit of paradise in many ancient Chinese myths about the eternal gods.
+Peaches associated with wealth, health, abundance and longevity.
+Peaches are famous as a symbol of love and marriage.
+In China, the “love luck” often referre to as the “peach blossoms luck”.

 Grapes symbolize abundance

 In Chinese culture, grapes symbolize the abundance of food, meaning the abundance of material wealth.
 Grapes represent the success and abundance that will reach one person in the near future.
 Therefore it is common to see grapes in Chinese homes.
 Grapes sometimes use as a healing symbol for fertility as well as to turn bad luck into good luck.

 Because pomegranate is full of juicy seeds, it is a symbol of fertility in Chinese culture and use as a fertility treatment.
 Pomegranate is also a symbol of happiness in the family as well as good luck for children.

 In Chinese, the sound of the word “pineapple” is close to “good luck coming your way” so pineapple has become a traditional Chinese cultural symbol that symbolizes wealth, luck and prosperity.

 Apples have always associate with peace, health and harmony at home.
 One of the reasons for this is that in Chinese the word “apple” sounds like the word “peace”.
 Red apples consider very auspicious and more attractive, although green and golden/yellow apples also widely use due to their color characteristics.

 Orange symbolizes purity and freshness